AlexanderGorgonzola/A-stupid-creators-devlog-thing/README.md

   This games gonna be made in gamemaker, and although no code will be uploaded here, everything else will basically.
 Sprites (some), models, soundtrack, etc. Just because there isn't much in here, it just means that there isn't much worth sharing

+  I won't be ditching this project btw, so dw.
+Progress may just slow down at times :)